 Our immune system is normally made up of a balance of different types of immune cells, all working together to protect us against infections.
 But in type 1 diabetes the immune system thinks insulin-producing beta cells are the enemy, and sets out to destroy them.

 In type 1 diabetes there are different types of immune cells at work:

 Autoantibodies bind to beta cells, signalling that the cell needs to be destroyed.
-They can appear years – sometimes decades – before you’re diagnosed with type 1 and they’re a sign that the immune attack is in motion.
-Because of this, we can test for autoantibodies to predict if someone will develop type 1.
+Autoantibodies can appear years – sometimes decades – before you’re diagnosed with type 1 and they’re a sign that the immune attack is in motion.
+Because of this, we can test for autoantibodies to predict if someone will develop type 1 diabetes in the future.

 Different immunotherapies work in different ways, but they all aim to stop the immune system from attacking the pancreas.
 Some try to teach the B cells to no longer see beta cells as their enemy.
 Others try to dampen down the activity of B cells or killer T cells, so they can’t play their role.
-And some treatments help the Treg police to protect the pancreas against an attack.
+And some treatments help to boost the Treg police force so they can protect the pancreas against an attack.

 Who could immunotherapies help?

 Scientists believe immunotherapies could help people with type 1 diabetes at three stages.

 We can find people who have a high risk of type 1 diabetes by looking at their genes or testing to see if they have autoantibodies in their blood.
 Immunotherapies could be given to those at risk before any of their beta cells have been destroyed, to try and prevent type 1 diabetes from developing, or at least delay it.